What To Text After a First Date

 Well it’s all about balance.
 You want to be yourself, be honest, be open.
 But you also don’t want to come on too strong.

-So even if you don’t know how he feels, don’t ask.
+And even if you don’t know how he feels, don’t ask.
 Simply follow the rules for texting after a first date as above:

 • Say thank you.